BramSrna/ElevatorControlSystem/README.md

 	8. Click finish

 To test the program using JUnit test cases:
   Each system contains corresponding JUnit test cases.
-To run the JUnit test, perform teh following:
+To run the JUnit test, perform the following:
 	1. Select the Junit test file to run in Eclipse.
+The JUnit test files are: ElevatorSubsystemTests.java, FloorSubsystemTests.java, and SchedulerTest.java.
 	2. Press the "Run" button at the top of the Eclipse interface.
 	3. Repeat for the other JUnit test files

 To test the program using a file:
 	1. Run Elevator.java, Scheduler.java, and FloorSubsystem.java concurrently.
 	      To run them, right-click the java file and select Run As > Java Application.
 	2. Repeat this for all three java files.
 	      Note: The order of the run files is unimportant.
 On some systems, it takes Eclipse a while to finish starting a file, in which case, errors will occur when the other files are run.
 If this happens, wait a few moments and then run the next file.
 	3. Once all three files are running, open the FloorSubsystem console.
 	4. Follow the UI prompts, entering numbers for the number of elevators and number of floors.
 	5. When the configuraiton is finished and the menu is displayed, enter "3" and then browse and select the file you want to use.
+Test file is in the directory ElevatorControlSystem -> src -> Test Files -> 5s tests -> OneRequest.txt.

 Running the project:
-	Once the configuration information (# of floors, # of elevators) is given, the FloorSubsystem will send this information to the Scheduler, which will forward it to the Elevator.
+	- Once the configuration information (# of floors, # of elevators) is given, the FloorSubsystem will send this information to the Scheduler, which will forward it to the Elevator.
 A confirmation will then be sent back.
-  When this is complete, the user will select a test file.
+	- When this is complete, the user will select a test file.
-  The test file will then be parsed.
+	- The test file will then be parsed.
-  The FloorSubsystem will then send these requests to the Scheduler with the appropriate spacing between requests.
+	- The FloorSubsystem will then send these requests to the Scheduler with the appropriate spacing between requests.
-  The Scheduler will receive the requests and then use this information to control the elevator(s).
+	- The Scheduler will receive the requests and then use this information to control the elevator(s).
-  The Scheduler will send instructions to the Elevator system and FloorSubsystem containing movement requests, button and lamp states, door operations, and other important information.
+	- The Scheduler will send instructions to the Elevator system and FloorSubsystem containing movement requests, button and lamp states, door operations, and other important information.
-  Once the final request is complete, the user can then exit the program, causing a teardown signal to be sent through the system, exiting all running files.
+	- Once the final request is complete, the user can then exit the program, causing a teardown signal to be sent through the system, exiting all running files.

 Breakdown of responsibilities for Iteration #1: